Kigale/portfolio-gridsome/Projects/Widex.md

 ![Hearing aids](./images/widex/Hearing-aids.png)

 ## Visiting the Clinics
 We paid visits to different audiologist clinics to see how hearing aids are acquired today.
 We were met with old interiors and a feeling of coming to a hospital which people described as negative.
 The audiologists showed us all the steps to receive hearing aids.
-One interesting finding was that all hearing aid companies seem to do just the same products.
-For most users the brands are impossible to differentiate.
+One interesting finding was that all hearing aid companies seem to do pretty much the same products.
+For most users, the different brands are impossible to tell apart.
 There are only six companies controlling 98% of the market.

 ![Hearing aid testing](./images/widex/ha-test.jpg)
 ![Hearing aid molding](./images/widex/molding.jpg)

 <blockquote>
-When I go to the disco to hit on girls I can't wear hearing aids.
+When I go to the disco to hit on girls, I can't wear hearing aids.
 I want to be perceived as a healthy old man rather than elderly.<p>– Disco-loving hearing aid refuser</p>
 </blockquote>

 ## Understanding People's Motivations
 To find empathy with people needing hearing aids, we did interviews with people experiencing hearing loss.
 We found it important to interview both users and non-users of hearing aids to know which struggles they both had.
 The diagnosis of hearing loss and the prescribed hearing aid was always seen as tough.
 We got examples of embarrassing situations when hearing loss crushed romantic moments.
-Users said that the worst experiences lie before the actual use.
+Users said that the worst experiences actually come before they start using hearing aids.
 We also got to know the reason why everyone wants to hide their hearing aids: they just want to be like everyone else.

 ![Insights](./images/widex/insights.jpg)